MapStory/mapstory-community/roadmap.md

 **[Let users control display of their StoryLayers and MapStories on their profile] (items/storytellers.md)**

 **[Provide Organization Page owners with analytics] (items/org-pages.md)**

-**[Enable Community Initiative Leads to define pre-set Schemas for imported and appended data to Initiative StoryLayers] (items/community-infra.md)**

 ### Cross-cutting